Being on Trend!

 It needs to be made clear that lighter-bodied reds don’t always equate to simple and easy, although many are effortless to drink.
 Why?
 They are unencumbered by oak and the fruit picked early to retain brightness and purity of flavour without bludgeoning levels of alcohol.
 Then there are the textural whites, judiciously handled with just the right amount of skin contact during fermentation to impart its magic and add another dimension to the wine.

 Rosé has become a riveting category after a purgatory of gloppy, luridly coloured wines licked with sugar.
 Today, gentle coral hues lead to light- to mid-weighted wines, the best defined by crunchy energy, a thirst-slaking shimmy of herb and a dry finish.
+Rosé is produced when red grape skins are in contact with wine for a short period of time.
+The base grape chosen for rosé will have a significant influence over its style.
+Popular varieties are grenache, pinot noir, cabernet sauvignon, shiraz, sangiovese and nebbiolo, with winemakers experimenting with many more.
+Each winemaker curates the depth of colour based on how long the juice touches the skins, therefore the more contact time, the darker the rosé is on the pink wine spectrum.

 This is an interesting one and something of much conjecture.
 Lo-Fi has come about as a way to break free from the shackles of the wine term “Natural”, which has often been used and abused.
 In a nutshell, it allows the true essence of wine to shine through, via minimalist techniques such as wild yeast fermentation, limited filtering and additives and no mechanical intervention.
+This can lead to wines that are sometimes cloudy and potentially don’t carry quite the fruit intensity due to the oxidative handling and lack of preservatives such as SO2 being used.

 One of the defining trends of the last decade has been an embrace of all things organic.
 Grown, tended to and crafted with minimal intervention, organic producers have led the way in the establishment of a more sustainable viticulture, and the resulting wines have evolved to be among the most expressive and interesting wines to be found anywhere.